Final Fantasy XIV: Heavensward: Development

-Patches
+Patch history

 The development team schedules the release of a major update approximately every three months.
 Each of these free content patches includes a continuation of the main scenario as well as new raids, features, trials, and dungeons.
 Minor patches that come in between major updates focus on quality of life improvements.
 As with A Realm Reborn, Square Enix released five major patches for Heavensward over the course of its two-year content cycle.
 The final patches serve as a segue into the story of the second expansion, Stormblood.

 Music

 Masayoshi Soken composed the majority of the expansion's score—over 50 tracks—in addition to his duties as sound director.
 On the other hand, Heavensward marked Nobuo Uematsu's first return to the Final Fantasy series since his work on the original 2010 release of Final Fantasy XIV.
 Uematsu composed the expansion's main theme, "Dragonsong", and Soken used it as a musical through-line which reappears at multiple points in the story and soundtrack.
 Susan Calloway, who sang the theme song for the original release, reprised her role for this piece.
 Soken emphasized the music's connection to the story as important to his composition process, ever focused on enhancing the player's experience through sound.
 He found that Heavensward's "dark" main story is reflected in the pieces he wrote.
 Each locale's theme features the instruments that might be played there.
 Piano was used heavily throughout the soundtrack to add character to the other instruments.
 Soken's favorite track from Heavensward was "Revenge Twofold", a dungeon theme; it was originally intended for the Nidhogg battle but was repurposed.

 Heavensward: Final Fantasy XIV Original Soundtrack is collection of music from the expansion pack including both the launch and Patch 3.1, "As Goes Light, So Goes Darkness".
-The album was released by Square Enix on February 24, 2016 on Blu-ray disc and includes a documentary about the sound production process featuring Soken.
+The album was released by Square Enix on February 24, 2016, on Blu-ray Disc and includes a documentary about the sound production process featuring Soken.
 The first print run also came with a special "Spoony Bard" in-game pet, referring to the character from Final Fantasy IV.
 Unlike the previous Final Fantasy XIV album, all of the music was new to the album, though 16 of the tracks were previously released in September through November 2015 as Final Fantasy XIV: Heavensward -EP- Vol. 1. through 3.
 The album was well received by Emily McMillan of Video Game Music Online, who lauded the soundtrack's "brilliant, varied, and extraordinarily fun to hear" themes.
 She praised the unique atmosphere of the new expansion's music, as well as its integration into the overall game's soundscape.
 Mike Salbato of RPGFan was impressed by the cohesiveness of the entire soundtrack, owing to the recurrence of motifs from "Heavensward" and "Dragonsong".
 He also singled out "Night in the Brume" as a graceful, melancholy town theme.